Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/020_grype.en.md

 {{< /tabs >}}

 When running this command, Grype checks [several vulnerability databases](https://github.com/anchore/grype?tab=readme-ov-file#grypes-database) for matches with the components provided in the sbom.
-The fail-on option specifies that it exits with a non-zero error code if any with severity low or higher is discovered.
+The 'fail-on' option specifies that it exits with a non-zero error code if any with severity 'low' or higher is discovered.

 The syntax to export a vulnerability report consumable by BOMnipotent is similar to Syft: